-Distinctly from previous work, we encode information through an explicit codebook, which then becomes necessary for later decoding.
+Distinctly from previous work, we encode information such that there is a specific codebook associated with each piece of information, which is also necessary for later decoding.
 In this sense, our encoding method is analogous to a symmetric key cryptography scheme, with the codebook as the key.
 With short block lengths, it is conceivable that the codebook might be reverse engineered from the encoded sequence only by an exhaustive approach.
 With longer block lengths, it would become extremely difficult to recover the information without access to the codebook.
-This allows information to be hidden from readers who do not posses the correct codebook, or simply to prevent information from being accessed before an arbitrary amount of time has passed (that is, the time needed for exhaustive reconstruction of the codebook).
+This allows information to be hidden from readers who do not possess the correct codebook, or simply to prevent information from being accessed before an arbitrary amount of time has passed (that is, the time needed for exhaustive reconstruction of the codebook).
 These features render DNA encoding inaccessible and resilient in a way that far exceeds what can be availed via electronic encoding.
-While there may be few applications for information privacy that can tolerate slower read-write capabilities, it should be noted that mechanical, Enigma-like rotor cypher systems can be difficult and time-consuming to crack even with modern electronic computers [23].
+While there may be few applications for information privacy that can tolerate slower read-write capabilities, it should be noted that mechanical, Enigma-like rotor cypher systems can be difficult and time-consuming to crack even with modern electronic computers [26].
 Thus, it is entirely possible that a nation state or corporate enterprise might wish to hide (and retrieve on a leisurely scale) 'trade secrets' via the long term, difficult to break, and undegradable encoding strategies we describe herein.

 Finally, because of the Markov chain-based compression employed, having access to part of the encoded DNA does not allow one to access part of the original information.
 Decoding is only practical if the entire sequence is present, since otherwise both assembly and decompression fail.
 This all-or-nothing nature of the information round trip requires care to be taken that a sufficient number of packets are retained throughout storage; in our case we solve this by creating a redundant set of packets that allow assembly even if a small number is lost.
 Subsets of the packets could also be distributed to different recipients or locales, which would then be unable to decode the information on their own without combining their respective pieces of the DNA-encoded data.
-This strong message compartmentalization, combined with the potential for multi-hundred thousand year digital file storage capacities--a time-scale exceeding all known continuous human civilizations--allows one to imagine even more fantastic scenarios: For example, the distribution of DNA encoded information and the relevant codebooks on a large scale might provide a means to reboot the information infrastructure of an advanced society irrespective of the apocalyptic calamities that might befall it.
-The requirement of retaining or reinventing DNA sequencing technologies, coupled with the need to reacquire a full set of information packets would even lead to situations in which information recovery was only possible once some degree of technological and social reorganization had occurred, post-Apocalypse.
+This strong message compartmentalization, combined with the potential for multi-hundred thousand year digital file storage capacities -- a time-scale exceeding all known continuous human civilizations--allows one to consider the prospect of securely preserving information such that it outlasts even extreme, global catastrophic events.